Associate Professor Michelle Downes, Lab Director

 Postdoctoral Researchers

-Dr. Nabil Hasshim, currently lecturer at University of Salford
+Dr. Nabil Hasshim, currently lecturing at University of Salford

 PhD Students

-Dr. Jennifer Keating, currently research associate at Cardiff University
+Dr. Jennifer Keating, currently a research associate at Cardiff University

-Dr. Lisa Keenan, currently research associate at Dublin City University
+Dr. Lisa Keenan, currently a research associate at Dublin City University

-Dr. Clara Sherlock, currently researcher at CHI Temple Street
+Dr. Clara Sherlock, currently a researcher at CHI Temple Street

-Alice Bazzurro, currently PhD student at University of Genoa
+Dr. Alice Bazzurro, currently a researcher at University of Genoa

 Interns